-Impacts of operations
+Impacts on operations

 - Protective equipment – for example, plastic screens in branches, face masks, gloves required to maintain operations during the pandemic.

-- Building costs – immediate additional costs of building closure caused by the pandemic (for example, additional security costs).
+- Building costs – immediate additional costs of building closure caused by pandemic (for example, additional security costs).

 Claims payments on contracts with pandemic exclusions

 Some insurers have come under pressure from regulators, governments and consumer groups to make claims payments on policies that have pandemic exclusions.
-This situation is continuously evolving and will review this regular, but for the moment this is our guidance to our insurance members:

 - If there is a court judgement or regulatory instruction to pay out on the claim, this is reportable as an operational risk loss, as this would be an example of a retroactive change in the law.